 The only thing that separates Virginia Tech, or Columbine, or Sandy Hooke, or that Colorado theater, or yesterday’s Florida school, from any other place is the arm of coincidence.
 It could just as easily have been our college, or your friend’s college.
 Or a grocery store.
 Or a kindergarten classroom.
 Or a hospital.
 Or a movie theater.
 Or your home.
 Or WalMart.
 Or the preschool where your twins are napping.
 Monsters don’t really care where they slaughter.

 Let us ever strive to be kind.
 Everyone we meet is struggling.
 And all of those spams and forwards about how we never know when a simple smile will be the difference between life and death for a stranger?
 They’re true.

 Let’s notice one another.
 Let’s smile.
 Don’t behave like a Bob Evans greeter (holy scheisse, those people are annoying!) but just be nice to people.
 Include people.
 Ask people to join you.
 Reach out.
 Make eye contact.
 Make it plain to someone that you are glad to meet them, and would be happy to join them.

 Say a little prayer.
 Call someone you’ve been avoiding and ask them to meet you for lunch.
 Phone your mother.
 Send a card to your sister.

-The college held a vigil Thursday afternoon on the main campus.
+My college held a vigil Thursday afternoon after the Virginia Tech massacre.
 The commons was packed, and several students spoke.
 All of them had the same theme: Love one another.

 Sometimes, when a tragedy this large happens, and we are lucky enough that it is far away and involves people we do not know personally, we tend to not identify with any part of it.
 This time, it happened on a college campus, where all of you go every day.
 The location and the victims, this time, were far more personal for all of us.
 Something else, too. . . .